Notepatra Notepatra v0.1.114 docs

 Every tool call goes through resolveSafePath:

 1. Workspace anchor + canonicalize.
 Relative paths resolve against the workspace root; absolute paths are accepted only if they canonicalize back inside it.
-Catches ../../../../etc/passwd and symlink-to-secrets attacks.
+This is what refuses ../../../../etc/passwd, ~/.ssh/, ~/.aws/, ~/.gnupg/, ~/.netrc and the like — they fall outside the workspace anchor (error_kind: outside_workspace), not via the deny-list below.
+Also catches symlink-to-secrets attacks.

 Per-turn budget (Hard cap)